wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

 operations by committing transactions on data items that the reading transaction has accessed.
 As the reading transaction must be serialized after concurrent writing transactions who have already made commit deicisions, any overwrite of values in its read set would indicate a commit order violation.
-Detecting these violating writes requires some post validation of the read set.
+Detecting these violating writes requires some post-read validation of the read set.
 In the following discussion, we assume serialized validation and write phases.
 Concurrent commits is possible, but is discussed in a separate section.

 In the classical Backward OCC (BOCC) design, the validation is conducted by having reader transactions remember